davidawad/davidawad.github.io/about.md

 David Awad is a Co-Founder of Archangel Raphael's Mission (https://arm.gives) and a Software Engineer at iconectiv (formerly CSF until acquisition).

 He sources promising startup deals for Principium Ventures (https://angel.co/company/principium-ventures) and consults with startups regularly, performing due diligence, and working those deals towards investment.
 He also serves as a Teaching Assistant in Graduate Information Security at Georgia Tech (CS6035 : https://www.omscs.gatech.edu/cs-6035-introduction-to-information-security).

+He's appeared with various media outlets to speak on the subjects of media and cyber security, appearing in the Rutgers 30 under 30 as well as speaking with NPR as one of the first people to discover the 2016 FCC astroturfing during the public comment period.

 Previously He's worked in Engineering and Developer Outreach at organizations such as MailChimp, Tumblr, MLH, SendGrid, and Codecademy.
 He holds a Master's of Science in Computer Science from Georgia Tech and a Bachelor's of Science in Computer Science and Physics from Rutgers University.
 For some more information, here's his LinkedIn (https://www.linkedin.com/in/davidaawad/) as well as his personal website (https://davidawad.com).

 </p>

-> You can feel free to use this professional bio for press releases, and media articles.
+> Feel free to use this professional bio for press releases, and media articles.